biaandersson/gloud-tf-automation/README.md

 You'll have to create a service account key in GCP and download the json file.
 Then create the `GOOGLE_CREDENTIALS` secret in the GitHub repo to the contents of the json file.

+Change the GitHub Actions workflow yaml to be `main` branch instead of `staging`.
+This is located in the `.github/workflows/main.yml` file.

 You'll have to change the `project_id` variable in the `variables.tf` file to your own project id.
 This is located in the `generic/modules/automation/variables.tf` file.

 ```bash